808sAndBR/Data_Analyst_Nanodegree/Project3/Project/OpenStreetMap_Summary.md

 ## OpenStreetMap Project
 ### Map Area

-Oxford, Ohio and surrounding area.
+Oxford, Ohio and the surrounding area.

-To get the raw data I used go to the [Overpass API](http://overpass-api.de/query_form.html) and pass the Query Form:
+To get the raw data I used, go to the [Overpass API](http://overpass-api.de/query_form.html) and pass the Query Form:
 ```(node(39.3587, -84.8419, 39.6961, -84.2033);<;);out meta;```

 This is where Miami University is located which is where I went to college, so I am excited to see what I can uncover!